ernestbuffington/PHP-Nuke.Titanium.Dev.4/CODE_OF_CONDUCT.md

 [The 86it Developers Network](http://www.86it.us/)
-invites anyone with a desire to talk and learn about programming and related technologies to gather together, share their knowledge, and promote The 86it Developers community.
+invites anyone with a desire to talk and learn about programming and related technologies to gather together, share their knowledge, and help us promote The 86it Developers community.

 The 86it Developers Network desires to be inclusive to the largest number of contributors as